Complexity and Approximation for Discriminating and Identifying Code Problems in Geometric Setups: The G-Min-Disc-Code problem in 1D

 We now define a \emph{block} as follows.
 Observe that the ranges $G_i$ and $G_{i+1}$ may or may not overlap.
-If several consecutive ranges $G_i, G_{i+1}, \ldots, G_k$ are pairwise overlapping, then the horizontal range $[\ell(I_i^1), r(I_k)]$ forms a block.
+If several consecutive ranges $G_i, G_{i+1}, \ldots, G_k$ are pairwise overlapping, then the horizontal range $[\ell(I_i^1), r(I_k^2)]$ forms a block.
 The region between a pair of consecutive blocks will be referred to as a \emph{free region}.
 We use $B_1, B_2, \ldots, B_l$ to name the blocks in order, and $F_0, F_1, \ldots,F_l$ to name the free regions (from left to right).
 The points in each block are covered.
 Here, the remaining tasks are (i) for each block, choose intervals from $S$ such that consecutive pairs of points in that block are discriminated, and (ii) for each free region, choose intervals from $S$ such that all its points are covered, and the pairs of consecutive points are discriminated.

-Observe that no interval $I \in S$ can contain both a point in $F_i$ and a point in $F_{i+1}$ since $F_i$ and $F_{i+1}$ are sepatated by the block $B_{i+1}$.
-The reason is that if there exists such an interval $I$, then it will contain the reference point $q_j\in B_{i+1}$ just to the right of $F_i$\footnote{the reference point of the leftmost group-range $G_j$ of the block $B_{i+1}$.}.
-This contradicts the choice of $I_j^1$ for $q_j$.
-Thus, the discriminating code for a free region $F_i$ is disjoint from that of its neighboring free region $F_{i+1}$.
+\begin{observation} There exists no interval $I \in S$ that contains both a point in $F_i$ and a point in $F_{i+1}$. \end{observation} \begin{proof} Note that, $F_i$ and $F_{i+1}$ are sepatated by the block $B_{i+1}$.
+If there exists an interval $I$ that contains a point in $F_i$ and a point in $F_{i+1}$, then $I$ will contain the point $q_j\in B_{i+1}$ just to the right of $F_i$, which is the reference point of the leftmost group-range $G_j$ of the block $B_{i+1}$.
+This contradicts the existence of $I \in S$.
+Also, the size of $I$ then has to be greater than one, which is impossible. \end{proof} Thus, the discriminating code for a free region $F_i$ is disjoint from that of its neighboring free region $F_{i+1}$.
 So, we can process the free regions independently.